omniV1/CST-321/src/Assignments/Activity2/readme.md

 - Each child process also executes the printf() statement, printing its own PID.

-- The output shows that each process continues to execute independently after the fork(), resulting in six processes with unique PIDs.
+- The output shows that each process continues to execute independently after the fork(), resulting in three child processes in addition to the original parent process .

 ```c
 #include <stdio.h>